La7: Cecchi Gori administration

 On 12 February 1997, Telemontecarlo was the first private television network to broadcast an exclusive football match for the Italian team valid for the World Cup qualifiers, England vs Italy.
 In the autumn of 1997, Wilma De Angelis returned to the network, presenting a morning program entitled Due come voi, presented in a duo with Benedicta Boccoli.

 On 7 April 1997, Antonio Lubrano agreed to be transferred to the network, becoming director of journalism at TMC and presenter of the daily program Candido.
 Biagio Agnes was appointed director of the channel, and despite putting the medical program Check up back on the schedule, renamed Check up-salute and presented by Annalisa Manduca, he was unable to revive TMC's uncompetitive programming.
 The network was entrusted to Rita Rusić, wife of the then owner Vittorio Cecchi Gori and a well-known film producer.

 In autumn 1998, the programming was renewed again with the aim of directly reaching an audience profile.
 Thanks to this latest change in the editorial line, Telemontecarlo hired former RAI announcer Ilaria Moscato (for the morning program Casa, amore e fantasia) and makeup artist Diego Dalla Palma (for the program Questione di stile).
 Alain Elkann was promoted to host of the Sunday talk show, Il caffè della domenica.
 Rita Forte also became the presenter of the program Forte fortissima.

-On 10 March 2000, at 11:10pm, the first episode of the series Sex and the City with Sarah Jessica Parker aired, part of a women's talk show entitled Sesso, parlano le donne, presented by Anna Pettinelli.
+On 10 March 2000, at 11:10 pm, the first episode of the series Sex and the City with Sarah Jessica Parker aired, part of a women's talk show entitled Sesso, parlano le donne, presented by Anna Pettinelli.

 In the same year, the Telemontecarlo branch in Monte Carlo was closed, as a result of the broadcaster's intention to transmit its signal from Italy.
 This resulted in the dismissal of all employees working in that branch.
-As a result, a protest was held, which caused TMC to go off the air on 30 May 2000 from 8:05pm to 8:33pm, displaying a slide that explained the reason for the interruption of transmissions:
+As a result, a protest was held, which caused TMC to go off the air on 30 May 2000 from 8:05 pm to 8:33 pm, displaying a slide that explained the reason for the interruption of transmissions:

 "As part of the closure of the TMC branch in the Principality of Monaco, Cecchi Gori Group uses unacceptable means to dismiss all employees...
 It's unacceptable that the TMC "Monegasque network" can be broadcast outside of Monaco and that its transmission is carried out directly from Italy."

 — Protest screen by Telemontecarlo employees that was displayed to protest the closure of the Monegasque branch.

 Until the summer of that year, Telemontecarlo transmitted its signal directly from the offices in Milan and Rome, and sent it to the transmitter in the Monaco office, from where it then reached the Principality, southern France and Italy.
 This system served to maintain the legal status of foreign television, operating as a Monegasque channel.
 After that, the network was broadcast directly from Rome (nothing was produced in the Milan office) and began phasing out the Telemontecarlo name, gradually adopting the acronym TMC, officially becoming an Italian broadcaster.